ANaka/paperview/README.md

 # Installation

 This project requires poetry to be installed.
 See instructions [here](https://python-poetry.org/docs/#installation).
+Also recommend using pyenv to manage python versions.

 Once poetry is installed, run the following commands to install the dependencies:

+`pyenv shell 3.10`
+`poetry env use python3.10`
 `poetry install`

 # Development